aatos-app/aatos-challege/README.md

 Deliverables:
 * Add columns using the Ant Design grid system

-### 4. WeatherDataSection deserves it's own file
+### 4. WeatherDataSection deserves its own file

-WeatherDataSection deserves it's own file: Move the component to a new file and import it from there.
+WeatherDataSection deserves its own file: Move the component to a new file and import it from there.

 Deliverables:
-* WeatherDataSection in it's own file
+* WeatherDataSection in its own file

 ### 5. Possibility select the city